Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 **Note** : These values are estimates for balanced combat; should be tested in *playtesting* and adjusted according to desired difficulty.
 Stress tests are recommended to verify that the player cannot “break” the game by spamming combos or dashes without consequences.

+### Chest
+**The chest appears in a probability of 25% in the room.**
+You have a secured card:
+- 10% of a rare card (Calavara, machete, obsidian, macuahuilt)
+- 50% of a common card ( Corazon, Valiente, Taco)
+- 30% of a medium card ( Mariachi, Mayan Warriror)

 ---

 ## _Level Design_